Westlake station (Sound Transit): Services

-Westlake is one of five stations in the Downtown Seattle Transit Tunnel, which is served by the 1 Line.
-Light rail trains run from Northgate to the University of Washington, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport, using the downtown transit tunnel between Westlake and International District/Chinatown stations.
-Westlake is the thirteenth northbound station from Angle Lake, the line's southern terminus, and fifth southbound station from Northgate, the northern terminus.
-The station is located between Capitol Hill and University Street stations.
+Westlake is one of four stations in the Downtown Seattle Transit Tunnel, which is served by the 1 Line.
+Light rail trains run from Lynnwood to Northgate, the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport, using the downtown transit tunnel between Westlake and International District/Chinatown stations.
+Westlake is the ninth southbound station from Lynnwood City Center, the line's northern terminus, and thirteenth northbound station from Angle Lake, the southern terminus.
+The station is located between Capitol Hill and Symphony stations.
 The 1 Line operates for twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am.
-During regular weekday service, trains operate roughly every eight to ten minutes during and between peak periods, respectively, with longer headways of fifteen minutes in the early morning and twenty minutes at night.
-During weekends, trains on the 1 Line arrive every ten minutes during daytime hours and every fifteen minutes during early mornings and evenings.
-The station is approximately 38 minutes from SeaTac/Airport station and 13 minutes from Northgate station.
-In 2019, an average of 12,680 passengers boarded Link trains at Westlake station on weekdays; it is the busiest station in the Link light rail system.
+During regular weekday service, trains operate roughly every eight to ten minutes during and between peak periods, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
+During weekends, trains on the 1 Line arrive every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
+The station is approximately 32 minutes from Lynnwood City Center station and 38 minutes from SeaTac/Airport station.
+In 2023, an average of 9,354 passengers boarded Link trains at Westlake station on weekdays; it is the busiest station in the Link light rail system with over 3.3 million total boardings.